Botox & Your Heart: Preventing Atrial Fibrillation after Cardiac Bypass

 Coronary Artery Bypass Grafting (CABG), also called “cabbage” is a relatively common procedure to manage blockage of blood to the heart muscle.
 The surgery aims to improve the supply of blood and oxygen to the heart, to relieve chest pain of angina, to reduce the risk of a heart attack, and to improve the ability for physical activity.

-As per American Heart Association (AHA), Coronary Artery Bypass Graft (CABG) treats blocked heart arteries by creating new passages for blood to flow to the heart muscle.
+As per the American Heart Association (AHA), Coronary Artery Bypass Graft (CABG) treats blocked heart arteries by creating new passages for blood to flow to the heart muscle.

 How Does “Cabbage” work?